Plazarama/plazarama.github.io/_posts/2015-10-28-Blog Entry Week 1-5.md

 This is our blog entry for weeks 1-6 for our project.

 **Week 1:**

 This was our first official team meeting for our project.
 We organized a meeting place and talked thoroughly about any ideas we wanted to bring to the rest of the groups attention.
 Some of the ideas included an organisation website for students, a price comparison website and a betting website.
 At the end of the session we had narrowed it down to the organisation site.
+We felt this would be most appropriate for the project as it applies to students and we would be familiar with what this project should include to meet the needs of students.
+We decided it should be a website with social media aspects but also simaler to moodle and what that provides.

-_By Aisling_
+_By Aisling & Robert_

 **Week 2-3:**